pombredanne/centidb/docs/notes.rst

 9. **join()** function: accept multiple indices producing keys in the same order, return an iterator producing the union or intersection of those indices.
+10. Index function versioning, either using bytecode hash or explicit strings.

 Maybe: